AutoViML/featurewiz/README.md

     The mean target value (regardless of the feature value).

 **Return values**
 -   `Output`: Output is always a tuple containing two objects.
-The objects in that tuple can vary:<br>
+The objects in that tuple can vary.
-Let's call them out1 and out2.
+-   `out1 and out2`: We can call our outputs: out1 and out2.
 Depending on your input, out1 and out2 can be different.
 Here is how:
 -   `features` and `trainm`: It be a list (of selected features) and one dataframe (if you sent in train only)
--   `Output`If you don't want any feature_engg, then featurewiz will return just your selected features and the dataframe.
 -   `trainm` and `testm` are the modified dataframes with new features engineered (train and test)
 - 1. `trainm`: modified train dataframe is the dataframe that is modified with engineered and selected features from dataname.
 - 2. `testm`: modified test dataframe is the dataframe that is modified with engineered and selected features from test_data